msabrishami/isc-website-mjhp/markdowns/f1-visa.md

 ### Full Time Status

 Universities and colleges have different requirements for what it means for a student to be considered **Full Time**.
 But generally, this means taking a number of courses during Fall and Spring semesters.
-For example, if you are enrolled in UC Berkeley, this typically means taking 12 units during the semester [[1](https://summeraid.berkeley.edu/how-aid-works/eligibility/#:~:text=Maintain%20satisfactory%20academic%20progress.,is%20considered%20full%2Dtime%20enrollment.)], or 6 course units for USC [[2](https://ois.usc.edu/students/maintainingstudentstatus/)] (please make sure to check your school’s requirement for the specific number of courses/units required).
+For example, if you are enrolled in UC Berkeley, this typically means taking 12 units during the semester [[1](https://summeraid.berkeley.edu/how-aid-works/eligibility/#:~:text=Maintain%20satisfactory%20academic%20progress.,is%20considered%20full%2Dtime%20enrollment.)], or 6 course units for <a href="https://ois.usc.edu/students/maintainingstudentstatus/">USC</a> [[2] (please make sure to check your school’s requirement for the specific number of courses/units required).
 However, summer semester is excluded from this requirement and the students are not required to register for any courses then.

 There are some exceptions to the above rule in some colleges.
 For example, if a PhD student passes the qualifying exam, then they may be able to take fewer courses to be considered a full time student.
 For the exact details, we recommend that you refer to your university’s international office website.